New this week Uninhabitable Acts Read →

 • Week 1: incident review, workflow tracing, and operator interviews.

-• Week 2: decision-custody map, escalation clocks, and control spec shipped.
+• Week 2: decision map, escalation clocks, and control spec shipped.

 • Optional Week 3: implementation sequencing with product/risk owners.